SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

 -   Releasing managed packages has some overhead involved including manual checks by release managers to ensure nothing gets permanently locked into the package in a release.
-As a result, true continuous delivery isn\'t an option.
-Whether you\'re on a team that wants to deliver quickly (e.g. a two week sprint cycle) or at team that makes several larger releases a year, CumulusCI offers functionality to help cut releases for all products with any changes.
+As a result, true continuous delivery isn't an option.
+Whether you're on a team that wants to deliver quickly (e.g. a two week sprint cycle) or at team that makes several larger releases a year, CumulusCI offers functionality to help cut releases for all products with any changes.